Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "You think I could do it?"
 Ricard asked, walking up behind Francis.
 It didn't look like the most daunting climb, but the state of the house made it a risky idea.

 "The nearest hospital is two hours away, and I can't drive your car," Francis said, holding on to the hem of Ricard's shirt as he leaned out the window.
-"But by all means, go ahead and break your neck if you want to."
+"But by all means, go ahead and break your neck."

 "Fair enough," Ricard said, stepping back and sitting down on the bed.
 He unbuttoned his shirt and threw it over an armchair in the corner of the room, winking at Francis whose gaze was momentarily frozen right on him.